Embedding the stationary spacetimes into Brans-Dicke cosmology via conformal transformations: Conclusion

 \section{Conclusion}

-In this work, we have tried to explain how vacuum energy provides the expansion of universe to be accelerated in time and how the matter content of spacetime causes universe to be decelerated.
-Using the rules for conformal transformation of a metric, we get some different cosmological backgrounds in BD theory from the several static or stationary \textit{submanifolds} in GR.
-One of these submanifolds is choosen as Minkowskian spacetime, one has a constant curvature and the other has a massive content in it.
-The conformal factor has been chosen as time dependent function and Brans-Dicke scalar field is directly related with this conformal factor as $\tilde{\phi}=S^\alpha$.
-Depending on the matter in untransformed spacetime we get different expansion rates of each spacetime, hence we get different scalar field for each scenarios.
-We conclude that the BD scalar field yields an accelerated expansion for the \textit{empty submanifold}, but it is diffucult to expand a spacetime which is filled with some pressure and energy.
-Therefore, the scalar field becomes responsible to expansion in vacuum, on the other hand, the gravitational sector prevents the expansion of spacetime locally even if there is some scalar field exists around the massive content.
-Cosmologicaly, the effect of scalar field can be explained as following: If a spacetime has some massive content in it, this spacetime is not expanded in time so fast, nevertheless, an empty spacetime can be transformed in time and expanded faster which might be interpreted as the effect of dark energy on the cosmological scale.
-In summary, the spacetime filled with vacuum energy can be arised only from an empty spacetime and the expansion rate of this spacetime has a close relation with the BD scalar field in the universe.
+In this work, we have tried to explain how the vacuum energy provides the expansion of the universe to be accelerated in time and how the matter content of spacetime causes the universe to be decelerated.
+Using the rules for conformal transformation of a metric and the BD theory, we get some different cosmological spacetimes from the several static or stationary submanifolds.
+One of these submanifolds has chosen as Minkowskian spacetime, one has constant curvature, and the other has a massive content.
+The conformal factor has been set as a time dependent function, and the Brans-Dicke scalar field is directly related to this conformal factor as $\tilde{\phi }=\phi_0\, S(\tau)^{\alpha }$.
+Depending on the matter content in the submanifold, we obtain different expansion rates resulting in various scalar fields for each scenario.
+We conclude that the BD scalar field yields an accelerated expansion for the empty submanifold, but it is difficult to expand a spacetime filled with some pressure and energy.
+Therefore, the scalar field becomes responsible for the expansion in the vacuum.
+On the other hand, the gravitational sector prevents the expansion of spacetime even if there is a scalar field existing around the massive content.
+Cosmologically, the effect of scalar field can be explained as follows: If a spacetime has some massive content in it, this spacetime is not expanded so fast, nevertheless, an empty spacetime can have accelerated expansion due to the BD scalar field that might be interpreted as the effect of dark energy in the conventional cosmology.